TopShelfCraft/Walk/README.md

 #### 1. Schedule callables as Tasks using the CLI

+You can use the special `--asTask` [command option](#walk-command-options) to schedule each walk step as a Task:

 ```shell
 php yiic walk entries entries.saveEntry --asTask

 php yiic walk entryIds MyHelper::myMethod --asTask
 ```

-This will invoke the callable once for each element or ID in the criteria, but it will do so from inside a Task — i.e. one task per element/step.
+This will still invoke the callable once for each element or ID in the criteria, but it will do so from inside a Task — i.e. one request per element/step.

 This is nice if you want to keep track of the queue progress, or if you want to be able to conveniently re-run any steps that fail due to an error.

 In the Control Panel sidebar (or [Task Manager](https://github.com/boboldehampsink/taskmanager)), these show up as `CallOnElement` and `CallOnId` tasks.

-#### 2. Use a task as a _callable_ from the CLI
+#### 2. Use a Task as a _callable_ from the CLI

+You can also use any Task (from Craft or any installed plugin) as a callable in its own right:

 ```shell
 php yiic walk assetIds ModifyMyAssetTask